gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/listview.md

 * `listview::Flags::SmallIcons` or `SmallIcons` (for macro initialization) - this enables the small icons (one character) view mode for the list view.
 * `listview::Flags::LargeIcons` or `LargeIcons` (for macro initialization) - this enables the large icons (two characters or unicode surrogates) view mode for the list view.
 * `listview::Flags::CustomFilter` or `CustomFilter` (for macro initialization) - this enables the custom filter that can be used to filter the list of items.
 The custom filter should be provided by the user in the `listview::ListItem` implementation.
+* `listview::Flags::NoSelection` or `NoSelection` (for macro initialization) - this disables the selection of items from the list view.
+This flag is useful when the list view is used only for displaying information and the selection is not needed (such as a Save or Open file dialog).
+Using this flag together with the `CheckBoxes` flag will result in a panic.

 ## Events